 Belle Haven Investments approaches the investment process a bit differently than many other financial advisor firms, as it focuses exclusively on fixed-income instruments.
 As such, the firm looks to construct portfolios of bonds with duration and creditworthiness that align with each client's investment goals and risk tolerance.
 Furthermore, the firm explicitly states in its Form ADV that it looks to "position portfolios to capture opportunistic trades."

 As the client's portfolio ages, the firm will continuously monitor its returns to determine its current setup is still working.
 Based on this analysis, the firm may buy or sell securities as needed.

 Fees Under Belle Haven Investments

 When acting as a sub-advisor to SMAs, Belle Haven Investments charges a fee based on a percentage of the client's total assets under management (AUM).
-That exact percentage typically ranges between 0.50% and 1.00%, though specific fees rates depend on the investment strategy that's ultimately employed.
-However, these rates may change, as all client-advisor relationships are technically negotiable.
+That exact percentage typically ranges between 0.50% and 1.00%, though specific fee rates depend on the investment strategy that's ultimately employed.
+However, these rates may change, as all client-advisor relationships can be negotiable.

 Opening an Account With Belle Haven Investments

 If you’d like to start a relationship with someone at Belle Haven Investments, the easiest way is probably to call the firm at (914) 694-2616.
 If you prefer, you can also visit the firm’s website and fill out the contact form with your name, contact info and a message describing what kind of information you want.